What is a first-time buyer?

 Start saving and you'll soon see your funds increase.
 Make small swaps in your everyday spending and you could save thousands more pounds a year than you think you could.
 Check out our #SavingSwaps to find out how!

-There are payment schemes available to help first-time buyers get on the property ladder.
-These two types of ISA are relevant for first time buyers.
+There is a payment scheme available to help first-time buyers get on the property ladder.

 As mentioned above, a Lifetime ISA, or LISA, is a Government scheme that could help you gain 25% on top of your savings - maximum £1,000 bonus per year on £4,000 savings.
 Designed for buyers aged between 18 and 39, it could help you earn up to £32,000*.